hobler/imsil-gui/README.md

 directly change the parameters NR and NATOM as well as Ions and Regions parameters.

-Additional the Ion energy and the Regions geometry can be edited in this window.
+Additionally, the Ion energy and the Regions geometry can be edited in this window.

 To edit other parameters, the user has to open the Parameter Editor by clicking on the "Parameter Editor..." button.